Tap cells to draw

 Research

-Publications & Abstracts
+Publications & Preprints

 Modeling Hierarchical Topological Structure in Scientific Images with Graph Neural Networks

 S. Leventhal, A. Gyulassy, V. Pascucci.
-Modeling hierarchical topological structure in scientific images with graph neural networks.
+Modeling Hierarchical Topological Structure in Scientific Images with Graph Neural Networks.

 High-throughput Feature Extraction for Measuring Attributes of Deforming Open-Cell Foams

-Petruzza, S. et al. IEEE, 2019
+S. Petruzza, et al. (incl.
+S. Leventhal).
+IEEE, 2019.

 A Deterministic Sketch for Geometric Extents